bazelbuild/bazel/site/docs/remote-caching.md

 * **Faster Bazel builds with remote caching: a benchmark:** Nicolò Valigi wrote a [blog post](https://nicolovaligi.com/faster-bazel-remote-caching-benchmark.html) in which he benchmarks remote caching in Bazel.

-## Bazel remote execution (in development)

-A [gRPC protocol] that supports both remote caching and remote execution is in development.
-Remote execution allows Bazel to execute actions on a separate platform, such as a datacenter.
-You can try remote execution with [Buildbarn], [Buildfarm] or [BuildGrid] which are open source projects providing remote execution implementations.

 [Adapting Rules for Remote Execution](https://docs.bazel.build/versions/master/remote-execution-rules.html) [Troubleshooting Remote Execution](https://docs.bazel.build/versions/master/remote-execution-sandbox.html)